UMass Lowell is #1 in What Matters Most! Read Why »

 Dr. Akshay Kokil is an Assistant Teaching Professor in the Plastics Engineering Department at University of Massachusetts Lowell.
 He received a Ph.D. in Macromolecular Science and Engineering from Case Western Reserve University, and a Bachelors in Polymer Engineering from University of Poona, India.
 Prior to his academic appointment he worked in the industry and was a post-doctoral fellow at Virginia Tech and University of Massachusetts Lowell.
 He has extensive experience in Polymer Materials and Characterization.
 He currently teaches courses and laboratory classes in Polymer Materials, Polymer Synthesis, Additives, and Characterization of Plastics.

 Suhas Kulkarni is the president of FimmTech Inc., a firm that specializes in services and training related to Plastic Injection Molding.
 Suhas earned his Masters in Plastics Engineering from the University of Massachusetts, Lowell and a Bachelors in Polymer Engineering from the University of Poona, India.
-He has 28 years of experience as a process engineer.
-He is the author of the top selling book 'Robust Process Development and Scientific Molding' published by Hanser Publications, now in its second edition.
+He has been involved with the injection molding industry since 1993 with the main focus on processing.
+He is the author of the top selling book 'Robust Process Development and Scientific Molding' published by Hanser Publications, now in its third edition.
 He is also the author of several papers and articles.

 Dr. Davide Masato received a B.S. in Mechanical Engineering (2011), an M.S. in Mechanical Engineering (2014) and a Ph.D.
 (2018) from the University of Padova in Italy.
 In 2016, he was a visiting researcher at the University of Bradford (UK), where he worked at the Centre for Polymer Micro and Nano Technology (Polymer MNT).
 Prior to joining the faculty at UMass Lowell, he was a post-doc researcher at the University of Padova, where he worked at the Te.Si.
 Laboratory for Precision Engineering and Manufacturing.
 Beginning in 2015, he was a teaching assistant at the University of Padova for courses pertaining to engineering of plastics processes and injection molding process simulation.